gearglow/ReptiliaWithATwist/The List.md

 "Wait, what do you mean _thirteen years!?_" Frank exclaimed.

 "That's a long story that we've set aside the day to tell," Remus answered.
 "But first, we need to make sure you're up for it.
 Restoratives first, then we'll talk over tea."

+He passed the potions out.
+Frank downed his immediately, smiling as the life returned to his atrophied body.
+"Come on, love, shake the dust off," he teased Alice.

+She huffed, but assented and downed her own potions.
+"Oh wow, that's much better!"
+She exclaimed after polishing them off.
+"Merlin, how bad was it?"

+"Pretty bad," Sirius answered.
+"I wasn't exaggerating when I called it hell.
+Best have some tea first."
+He poured a bracing cuppa for all four of them, setting the tray of nibbles to hover between the beds.
+Remus conjured chairs for himself and Sirius.

+"Alright," Sirius started, once everyone was settled.
+"What's the last thing you remember?"